TeamTernate/infinite-music-discs/README.md

 - Arch Linux (and all Arch-based distros, such as Manjaro)

 #### Notes for Linux users:
-- If your distribution ships Python 3 by default, then you don't need to do anything prior to running the script.
+- If your distribution ships Python 3 by default (under the name python3), then you don't need to do anything prior to running the script.
 - The script will auto-install all the required dependencies.
 You might need to provide your sudo password.
 - A tmp directory will be created (inside the cloned repository) where temporary files will be stored.